 Ans: Every water board vessel that has its own propulsion system has an anchor.
 It is another thing that its not that big as many other boats of similar size or power do have.
 It is so because they are mostly in service and rarely required to anchor and wait for the orders.
 They can have either conventional anchor or the one which they can lower with the windlass.

 Q.4.
 Why Do Most Tugs Push More Than Pull?

 Ans: Since a majority of tugs are used near harbor and ports they generally assist in berthing/docking of the large ships.
 On most occasions they are not required to toe; and so it always easier and safe to push the ship on marked position to turn it using tugs.
-That is the reason why many people find them pushing near ports; but away from ports they usually toe or pull other water vessels.
-Even in ports bigger tugs tends to pull more than pushing them.
+That is the reason why many people find them pushing near ports, but away from ports they usually toe or pull other water vessels.
+Even in ports, bigger tugs tend to pull more than pushing them.

 - What Are Container Ship ? – Its Type, Dimension And Function